25 Proven Tips to Boost Call Center Agent Satisfaction

 Mute buttons are great for three things:

-• for venting off whenever you have an especially difficult customer
+• Venting whenever you have an especially difficult customer

 But as plenty of “mute button failure” stories can attest, trusting it too much might result in a pretty awkward situation.
 Double-check the mute button before venting to a colleague to make sure your caller won’t hear you.

-Besides answering or making calls, you surely have dozens of smaller tasks you have to do every day – updating your database, checking your metrics, writing emails, and all other tasks that are a part of your ACW routine.
-But do you really need to do all of those manually?
-Not in 2022!
+Besides answering or making calls, there are tons of smaller tasks you have to do every day.
+For example, updating your database, checking your metrics, writing emails, and whatever else is part of your ACW routine.
+But you don’t need to do all of that manually.

-There are plenty of automation tools on the market nowadays that can free some of your time and let you focus on your customers.
-For example, CloudTalk can offer several handy ways to automate some of your daily tasks and make your work life a bit easier, such as:
+There are plenty of automation tools on the market nowadays that can free up your time and let you focus on your customers.
+For example, CloudTalk offers several handy ways to automate some of your daily tasks and make your work life a bit easier, such as:

-• Automatic call queuing – all incoming calls are sorted into different queues based on previously defined rules and are automatically directed to the right agent.
+• Automatic Call Queuing: Sorts all incoming calls into different queues based on previously defined rules and are automatically directed to the right agent.

-• Call recording – CloudTalk can automatically record all calls and store them inside a database, where they can be accessed at any time.
+• Call Recording – Automatically records all calls and stores them inside a database, where they can be accessed at any time.

-• Call notes – allow you to add comments to any call you want, either during or afterward.
+• Call Notes – Lets you add comments to any call you want, either during or afterward.

-• Smart dialer – this feature automatically compiles phone numbers into a list and lets you go through them one by one without dialing manually.
+• Smart Dialer – Automatically compiles phone numbers into a list and lets you go through them one by one without dialing manually.

 Call center tools can also help you save valuable minutes on your After-Call Work (ACW) tasks, which means you will have more time to help your callers.